 Tribals Group in Chhattisgarh:

 The Main tribal groups that are seen in Bastar distict are

 » Halba Tribals

 Wildlife Sanctuaries in Chhattisgarh

 The district of Raipur possesses three wildlife sanctuaries.
-The sanctuaries are open throughout the year but looking to the accessibility it is advisable that the visits are made during November to June in the Year.
+The sanctuaries are open throughout the year but looking to the accessibility it is advisable that the visits are made from November to June in the Year.

-With a varied terrain of wooded hills abounding with evergreen sal forests, precious timber procuring, natural and planted teak forests and mixed forests of higher and medium quality, the sanctuaries offer abundant opportunities of sighting a variety of wild life.
+With a varied terrain of wooded hills abounding with evergreen sal forests, precious timber procuring, natural and planted teak forests and mixed forests of higher and medium quality, the sanctuaries offer abundant opportunities of sighting a variety of wildlife.

 The predominant species in the sanctuaries are deer and the most easily sighted are the graceful little chinkara, the Indian gazelle and the chital or spotted deer.
-Other species that have their habitat in the sanctuaries are nilgai, Sambar, Kotri,barking deer, chausingha or four horned antelope, sloth bear, wild boar, wild dog, jackal,wolf, hyena and bison.
+Other species that have their habitat in the sanctuaries are nilgai, Sambar, Kotri, barking deer, Chausingha or four-horned antelope, sloth bear, wild boar, wild dog, jackal, wolf, hyena, and bison.

 Tiger & leopards/panthers can also be spotted in the sanctuaries, but they are certainly in limited numbers.
-The sanctuary’s avifauna includes peacock, jungle fowl, pigeon, green pigeon, wood plucker, quail, gray-partridge, parrot, stork etc. Artificial water holes have been developed in the area to attract migratory birds which are good sites for bird-watchers in winter and for general tourists in summer.
+The sanctuary’s avifauna includes a peacock, jungle fowl, pigeon, green pigeon, wood plucker, quail, gray-partridge, parrot, stork, etc. Artificial water holes have been developed in the area to attract migratory birds which are good sites for bird-watchers in winter and for general tourists in summer.